Why am I a Person-centred counsellor?

 My first paid counselling role was in a secondary school working with both students and staff and I particularly enjoyed seeing students empowered by my lack of judgement.
 As we build trust between us young people realise that this is a space where they can be open and look at the challenges facing them in a new way and with an advocate at their side.

-I now work in private practice but also use my skills as a volunteer for a crisis telephone helpline.
+For many years, I also used my skills as a volunteer for a crisis telephone helpline.
 I find great satisfaction in being a warm, caring voice when someone has nowhere to turn.
+I now work in private practice.

 - Diploma in Therapeutic Counselling CAPB Level 4 (2019)